erkobridee/nx-frontends/docs/build-release-flow/azure-devops.md

 **Assumptions:**

+- have installed the [Azure Pipelines application](https://github.com/marketplace/azure-pipelines) on the GitHub repository
 - have 2 environments (servers) per application from the mono repository, production (code from the `master` branch) and development (code from the `develop` branch)
 - an application (_static application based on the React_) will be deployed on the Microsoft Azure Cloud and it will use a storage and a CDN (with it own URL domain)